When does The Button start on BBC1? What's it about?

 What time is The Button on TV?

-The Button, the new family game show from the BBC, is set to begin at 8:30pm on Friday 20th April on BBC1.
+The Button, the new family game show from the BBC continues 8:30pm on Friday on BBC1.

 The half-hour show, which comes from the creators of Taskmaster including comedian Alex Horne, promises to bring family fun to the living room on Friday nights.